Mental Health Facilities San Bernardino, CA

 Community Hospital Of San Bernardino Behavioral Health

-Community Hospital Of San Bernardino Behavioral Health is a mental health clinic in San Bernardino, California, located at 1805 Medical Center Drive, 92411.
-Community Hospital Of San Bernardino Behavioral Health offers telemedicine/telehealth, hospital inpatient treatment and outpatient treatment.
-Community Hospital Of San Bernardino Behavioral Health provides dialectical behavior therapy, psychotropic medication and individual psychotherapy to young adults, adults and seniors 65 or older.
-Community Hospital Of San Bernardino Behavioral Health also supports people with traumatic brain injury, veterans and people requiring dual diagnosis treatment.
-Some other services provided by Community Hospital Of San Bernardino Behavioral Health include diet and exercise counseling, illness management and recovery and case management.
+Community Hospital Of San Bernardino Behavioral Health is a mental health facility in San Bernardino, CA, located at 1805 Medical Center Drive, in the 92411 zip code.
+Community Hospital Of San Bernardino Behavioral Health provides outpatient treatment, telemedicine/telehealth and hospital inpatient treatment.
+Community Hospital Of San Bernardino Behavioral Health provides dialectical behavior therapy, activity therapy and psychotropic medication to adults, seniors 65 or older and young adults.
+Community Hospital Of San Bernardino Behavioral Health also supports people with traumatic brain injury, seniors or older adults and military families.
+Some other services available at Community Hospital Of San Bernardino Behavioral Health include illness management and recovery, case management and family psychoeducation.

 Victor Community Support Services San Bernardino